 icon-account icon-glass

 Kalico (Kahawa Link Company) is comprised of seven washing stations in the Muyinga and Kirundo provinces of Northeastern Burundi.
 Angele Ciza, the industry wide respected founder of Kalico, and her son, Alex, ran Kalico until Angele's passing in August 2022.
 Alex now leads Kalico's operations.
 Kalico's washing stations receive predominantly Bourbon coffee from thousands of smallholder farmers in relatively high elevation areas (1,650-1,700 masl).
 The coffee is wet fermented for 12-18 hours, then soaked for an hour, washed, and is then dried on raised beds.
-This harvest tastes like plum, black tea, and blackberry.
+Kalico Mama is a joint project between Kalico and Atlas Coffee Importers that focuses solely on women produced coffee contributing to the Buthinda washing station.
+This harvest tastes like plum, black tea, cocoa, brown sugar, and dried berry.

 PRODUCT DETAILS